 There is a tiny square that sits at the crossroads of Akamantos, Iraklidon, and Apostolou Pavlou.
-Here, there are a range of excellent coffee shops and kafenions where you can drink a strong Ellinikos Kafes with a side of lokoumi (Greek Turkish delight) as you watch locals play backgammon.
+Here, there is a range of excellent coffee shops and kafenions where you can drink a strong Ellinikos Kafes with a side of loukoumi (Greek Turkish delight) as you watch locals play backgammon.
 The Underdog and Koupa Libre are local favourite coffee spots.

 Where to Stay in Thissio

 Thissio is one of the very best areas to stay in Athens.
 After all, if you opt to stay in a hotel here, you can roll out of bed and be at the Agora, the Acropolis, or any number of Athenian landmarks less than ten minutes later.

 Thissio hotels offer something for every travel style and budget.
 Rates are, of course, lower if you travel outside of the peak Greek summer season.